 Here click on Add and enter the settings of your OMG SBC.

 - Concurrent call capacity

 - Other settings can be on default

 You can also use PowerShell to add your OMG as SBC in Microsoft Teams as follows.

 New-CsOnlinePSTNGateway -Fqdn sbc-ms365.braintesting.de-SipSignalingPort 5061 -MaxConcurrentSessions 100 -ForwardCallHistory $true -MediaBypass $true -Enabled $true

-Finally if it show the following status, everything is fine 🙂
+Finally if it shows the following status as shown below, everything is fine.

-The first two ones are AudioCodes Mediant VE SBC Virtual Machines, which where not online at the moment.
-I also testing them for Direct Routing in the following post.
+The first two ones are AudioCodes Mediant VE SBC virtual machines, which were not online at the moment.
+I also tested them for Microsoft Teams Direct Routing in the following post.

 Configure Routing Rules on OMG